astropy/astropy-APEs/APE4.rst

   - A ``bdist_dmg`` command for building DMG distributions of Astropy for OSX.

+* All Sphinx extensions used to build the Astropy and affiliated package documentation, including the HTML template used for the Astropy documentation.
+Including the Sphinx extensions allows affiliated packages to run automated documentation builds without requiring all of Astropy as a prerequisite.

-The ``astropy_helpers`` package should also provide a template based on the ``astropy.utils._compiler`` module, the purpose of which is to record information about the compiler used to compile C extension modules.
-Currently, affiliated packages that wish to have this functionality must include their own ``packagename.utils._compiler`` module as a standard part of the affiliated package template.
-But this module could just as easily be provided by ``astropy_helpers`` just as it generates the ``packagename.version`` module.
+The ``astropy_helpers`` package also provides a ``._compiler`` module based (and intended to replace) the ``astropy.utils._compiler`` module, the purpose of which is to record information about the compiler used to compile C extension modules.
+Currently, affiliated packages that wish to have this functionality must include their own ``packagename._compiler`` module as a standard part of the affiliated package template.
+Instead, it can now be provided by ``astropy_helpers`` just as it generates the ``packagename.version`` module.

-There remain open questions whether parts of the ``astropy.tests`` and ``astropy.sphinx`` subpackages should be moved into ``astropy_helpers``, and if so which parts.
-Although these packages are also highly reusable by affiliated packages to implement their own testing and documentation, they are not required to build or install the package.
-Testing and documentation build can be performed post-installation, when we may also require Astropy to be installed as a runtime dependency.
-They are also activities mostly performed by developers/contributors, who can be reasonably expected to already have Astropy installed in their development environment.
+Astropy's bundled copy of py.test and associated plug-ins are *not* distributed as part of astropy-helpers.
+All functionality in astropy-helpers is intended for use only when building and installing a package, that is, running its ``setup.py``.
+As Astropy and most affiliated packages provide a ``packagename.test()`` facility that can be used with installed versions of the package, the test runner should be considered a runtime dependency that should always be installed on the host system.
+Furthermore, as most Astropy affiliated packages depend on Astropy itself to run, it is reasonable to require Astropy to be installed in order to run the tests.

 Integration with astropy_helpers